 Meringue nests with lemon curd, a fantastic treat for your Easter dessert menu.
-Nothing beats a homemade lemon curd and some scrumptious meringue nests that are crunchy on the outside, but soft and chewy on the inside.
+Nothing beats a homemade lemon curd and some scrumptious homemade meringue nests that are crunchy on the outside, but soft and chewy on the inside.
+Together they make a luscious dessert for all tastes.

 Does it need any introduction?
 The sharp zesty curd is too delicious!!!
 And can easily be made at home with just a few simple ingredients.
 The ready-made stuff is nowhere near as tasty.